 People came back to ChickClick day after day to get that sense of community.
 It positioned itself as an antithetical cure to the vanilla — and in Swanson’s mind boring — “women” sites.
 ChickClick was the anti-cosmo, the opposite of sites like iVillage and Women.com.
 It’s goal was empowerment through content you wouldn’t find on those sites.
 And it was a success.

-What is perhaps most remarkable is that, throughout its tenure, ChickClick was always run by a small.
+What is perhaps most remarkable is that, throughout its tenure, ChickClick was always run by a small group of women.
 This was at a time when the dot-com bubble was ramping up, and Silicon Valley internet companies were recruiting teams of engineers and content creators in the dozens and hundreds.
 ChickClick never got bigger than a four person, all-woman team — the Swanson sisters plus editor Beatrice Springborn and sales director Caroline Frye — who were dedicated to the site’s brand and mission and readers.

 That was true even when the site merged with Estronet, another popular women’s focused site, in 1999.
 After that, the site broke up its content into different sub-sites. gURL.net for the teenage crowd, and Estronet for women in their 20s or older.
 After the merge, site traffic exploded.